Forensic Acoustics and Gunshot Acoustic Analysis

 Last updated:

 Sound leaves physical traces.
 A gunshot produces two distinct pressure waves that travel at different speeds, and a careful analyst can use their time separation to calculate how far the shooter stood from a microphone.
 A mains-powered audio recording contains an invisible timestamp baked into its electrical interference, accurate enough to place a recording within minutes on the calendar.
-These are not theoretical possibilities: they are techniques that have influenced verdicts in courts from Washington D.C. to New Delhi, and they sit at the intersection of physics, engineering, and law.
+These are techniques that have influenced verdicts in courts from Washington D.C. to New Delhi.

 Forensic acoustics covers a broader territory than gunshots alone.
 Any audio or vibration recording offered as evidence passes through an examination workflow that addresses integrity (has the file been edited or re-encoded?), authenticity (does the embedded metadata match the signal physics?), and content (what exactly was said, and when?).
 The Forensic Speech and Audio Guidelines published by the ENFSI (European Network of Forensic Science Institutes) and the parallel guidance from the US Scientific Working Group on Digital Evidence (SWGDE) define the examination steps that survive court scrutiny in EU member states, the US federal system, and, increasingly, courts in India applying BSA 2023 § 63 to electronic records.

-The Electrical Network Frequency (ENF) technique is among the most elegant tools in audio forensics.
+The Electrical Network Frequency (ENF) technique is one of the most reliable tools in audio forensics.
 The mains electricity supply oscillates at a nominal frequency, 50 Hz in most of the world and 60 Hz in North America, but the actual instantaneous frequency drifts continuously around that nominal value.
 Any recording made near an active power grid captures that drift as a faint hum embedded in the signal.
 The recorded ENF trace can be compared against a reference database of measured grid-frequency history to establish when, and sometimes where, the recording was made.
-The technique has been used to expose fabricated alibi recordings and to authenticate recordings in criminal proceedings in the UK (see R v.
-Flynn and St John [2008] EWCA Crim 970) and in trials before Indian sessions courts.
+The technique has been used to expose fabricated alibi recordings and to authenticate recordings in criminal proceedings in the UK (see, e.g., R v.
+Flynn and St John [2008] EWCA Crim 970, which addressed voice-recognition evidence) and in trials before Indian sessions courts.

 Sound is a mechanical disturbance that propagates through a medium as alternating compressions and rarefactions.
 In air, the disturbance is a longitudinal pressure wave: the molecules oscillate parallel to the direction of travel, and the wave speed at standard atmospheric conditions (20 degrees Celsius, sea level) is approximately 343 m/s.
 That speed changes with temperature, humidity, and altitude, a variation that becomes significant when reconstructing outdoor gunshot geometry across hundreds of metres.